Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 tags: ["Rollback", "Network", "C++", "Game", "2D", "SAE"]
 ---

 Hello, for the past month, as part of a graded assignment for the SAE Institute university, I've been developing an online multiplayer game in C++ using rollback.
-The project lasted a month and we were asked, using our network knowledge and our own 2D physics engine developed earlier in the year, to create an online game with a real gaming atmosphere using rollback.
+The project lasted a month and we were asked, using our network knowledge and our own 2D physics engine developed earlier in the year, to create an online game with true game feel using rollback.

 Here's a quick gameplay of my game in real conditions: